plinker-rpc/lxd/docs/operations.md

 ### List & Info Example

-If your going to list/display opperations in a table, you might call both methods like the following using a mutator:
+If your going to list/display operations in a table, you might call both methods like the following using a mutator:

 ``` php
 $client->lxd->operations->list('local', function ($result) use ($client) {